Procurement cards: Is simplifying purchasing making fraud easier

 Breach of procurement policy

-Purchasing of items for an individuals personal use or as part of a fraud scheme can be made easier where an organisation doesn't have a strong procurement card policy or compliance program.
+Purchasing of items for an individuals personal use or as part of a fraud scheme can be made easier where an organisation doesn't have a strong procurement card policy or compliance programme.

 Duplicate purchases